KapilDevPal/LoyaltyRef-Referral_box/QUICK_START.md

-# LoyaltyRef - Quick Start Guide
+# ReferralBox - Quick Start Guide

 Get your loyalty and referral system running in 5 minutes! 🚀